On a nonlinear nonlocal reaction-diffusion system applied to image restoration: Numerical experiments

+{In deblurring tasks, for relatively small noise levels $\sigma$ one typically chooses a larger $\lambda$ to improve restoration fidelity; for example, when $\sigma=3$ we empirically found that $\lambda$ on the order of $10^1$ gives the best visual results (see the experiments later).
+When the explicit scheme is employed, the time step $\tau$ is constrained by the condition $\tau \le \frac{2}{\lambda}$; for practical choices of $\lambda$, this yields an upper bound on $\tau$ that lies roughly between $0.02$ and $0.2$}, resulting in a considerable number of time steps for the deblurring process. {The semi-implicit scheme, by contrast, does not incur this additional restriction.} To mitigate computational cost, we {therefore} adopt the semi-implicit scheme \eqref{eqn:semi-implicit-scheme-u} in the following experiments.

+\begin{remark} {$ $} \begin{enumerate}[(i)] {\item The strict stability in the $\ell^2$ norm demands that $\|u^{n+1}\|_2 \leq \|u^0\|_2 = \|f\|_2$.
+Since $u$ generally does not satisfy a maximum principle, this condition is somewhat stringent.
+One may be interested in employing the generalized von Neumann condition $|G(\omega_1,\omega_2)| \leq 1 + O(\tau)$ to analyze the explicit and semi-implicit schemes in order to obtain sharper stability conditions, but this becomes more involved and requires further investigation.
+Moreover, as shown in Fig. \ref{fig:rd_err_rel_0.15_40} and Fig. \ref{fig:hybrid_0.15_40}, at the very least, the growth induced by explicitly treating the reaction term is unacceptable. \item The conditionally stable semi-implicit scheme \eqref{eqn:semi-implicit-scheme-u} is sufficient for the numerical experiments presented in this paper.
+However, for images of higher resolution, using larger time steps to reduce computational cost becomes appealing.
+One possible improvement is to treat the diffusion term implicitly, which leads to the following scheme:

+Because of the variable coefficients, this scheme can no longer be efficiently solved using the DFT.
+Some operator-splitting methods may be required, and the presence of an implicitly treated reaction term makes the corresponding algorithmic design calls for more in-depth study.
+In addition, acceleration techniques such as Fast Explicit Diffusion \cite{WEICKERT2016} could also be explored to speed up computations based on \eqref{eqn:semi-implicit-scheme-u}, which would be an interesting topic for future work.} \end{enumerate} \end{remark}

-In experiments, three common types of blur kernels are considered: the motion blur kernel with angle $\frac{\pi}{3}$ and length $20$, disk kernel with a radius of $3$ and $5 \times 5$ average kernel.
-We test several noisy blurred images, distorted by Gaussian noise with a standard deviation $\sigma = 3$ and by blurring with one of the previously mentioned kernels, to verify the effectiveness of the proposed model.
-For illustration, the result for the texture1 ($256 \times 256$ pixels), texture2 ($256 \times 256$ pixels), hybrid ($256 \times 256$ pixels), satellite1($512 \times 512$ pixels), satellite2($512 \times 512$ pixels) and satellite3($512 \times 512$ pixels) are presented, see the original test images in Figure \ref{original}.
+{We proceed to conduct a series of comparative experiments in which} three common types of blur kernels are considered: the motion blur kernel with angle $\frac{\pi}{3}$ and length $20$, disk kernel with a radius of $3$ and $5 \times 5$ average kernel.
+We test several noisy blurred images, distorted by {additive isotropic} Gaussian noise with a standard deviation $\sigma = 3$ and by blurring with one of the previously mentioned kernels, to verify the effectiveness of the proposed model.
+For illustration, the result for the texture1 ($256 \times 256$ pixels), texture2 ($256 \times 256$ pixels), hybrid ($256 \times 256$ pixels), satellite1($512 \times 512$ pixels), satellite2($512 \times 512$ pixels) and satellite3($512 \times 512$ pixels) are presented, see the original test images in Fig. \ref{original}.